eastsheng/ML-MH-Salts/README.md

-# ML-MH-Salts
+# Journal Paper Reproduction

-A Machine Learning Paper Reproduction on Predicting the Equilibrium Temperature of Methane Hydrate in Pure and Saline Water
+This repository contains scripts, data, and resources aimed at helping researchers and enthusiasts reproduce the results presented in academic journal papers.

-> *Renewable and Sustainable Energy Reviews 173 (2023) 113103*
+> Categories for reproducing papers include machine learning, molecular dynamics, and others.